 - Utilises clever caching and deferred loading features to ensure your page loads are fast

-To assist with your migration, Fast eBay Listings can also use your existing RSS Ground feeds and let you take advantage of the plugin’s features to display the items in a grid, slideshow and colour style of your choosing.
+To assist with your migration, Fast eBay Listings can also use your existing RSS Ground and Auction Request feeds and take advantage of the plugin’s features to display the items in a grid, slideshow and colour style of your choosing.
 An ideal way to support your transition plan.

 If your eBay affiliate marketing strategy is reliant upon RSS feeds for content, you need to face up to the fact you’re sitting on a ticking timebomb.
+So many WordPress eBay affiliate marketing solutions have come and gone in recent years. eBay has dropped all RSS Feed support and is actively pushing all users towards modern REST APIs.
 You need to be prepared and migrate your sites to an actively maintained solution before you suddenly find all your sites are down.

 The Fast eBay Listings WordPress plugin is your perfect migration choice, make the switch today!